 A social work club is similar to the social work student council, except that it is generally recognized by the university student activity association, which works with and promotes university clubs.
 The social work student council is only recognized by the university social work department.
 Another major difference is that while the club leaders must be social work majors, membership is open to all undergraduate or graduate students from any academic discipline at the institution.

-These events are usually funded by club membership fees, for example $5 per semester, monies that can also go towards outreach, t-shirts, and field trips.
-Just like the council leaders, club leaders get the benefit of developing close relationships with their faculty advisor.
+These events are usually funded by club membership fees, for example, $5 per semester, monies that can also go towards outreach, t-shirts, and field trips.
+Just like the council leaders, club leaders get the benefit of developing close relationships with their faculty advisors.

 For more information, contact your social work program or student activity association.

 3. Get involved in graduate school with the student union